David Morris (snooker player): 2011/2012

 Morris left his best run of results in the ranking events until the last tournament of the season, the World Championship.
 He beat Kacper Filipiak, Mark Joyce and Alan McManus before losing to Barry Hawkins 4–10 in the final qualifying round.
 He played in 11 of the 12 PTC events throughout the season, with his best finish coming in Event 9 where he reached the last 16.
 He was placed 66 on the PTC Order of Merit and finished the season ranked world number 71, outside of the top 64 who automatically retain their places on the tour for the 2012–13 season.

 2012/2013

 Morris entered qualifying for the 2013 World Championship but lost 1–5 to Joe Swail in the second preliminary round.
-He played in Qualifying School to try and win a place back on the snooker tour and missed the final black for a 147 in his first match of the second event.
+He played in the 2013 Q School to try and win a place back on the snooker tour and missed the final black for a 147 in his first match of the second event.
 Morris won through to the final round of that event but lost 0–4 to Ross Muir.
 He also reached the final round in the last event and this time succeeded by defeating Gareth Green 4–1 to earn a spot for the 2013–14 season.